 Which issues are important to you?
 What kinds of events does your city or campus hold, or what do you wish they held?
 Who do you follow on social media that challenges your perspective and furthers your awareness?

 Featured photo by Joybot

 Hanna Roseen is a first year residential MLIS student at the University of Washington with interest in public librarianship and archives.
-She is currently studying abroad in Europe taking a course examining how innovation works in library, information, and museum services, practices, and designs in the Netherlands and Belgium.
+She is currently studying abroad in Europe taking a course examining how innovation works in library, information, and museum services, practices, and designs in the Netherlands.
 Read about her shenanigans and learning here